MATCHPOINTS 2026 - Resilience in a Challenged Europe

 • Moderator Lotte Folke

-• Francis Fukuyama, Olivier Nomellini Senior Fellow & Professor of Political Science, Stanford University
+• Francis Fukuyama, Olivier Nomellini Senior Fellow and Professor of Political Science, Stanford University

-Insights from the parallel sessions on resilience: What are the most important challenges towards self-sufficiency?
+Insights from the parallel sessions on resilience: What are the main challenges to achieving self-sufficiency?

-• Carsten Suhr Jacobsen, Scientific Lead of MatchPoints 2026, Professor & Head of Department, Professor at Department of Environmental Science in conversation with moderator Lotte Folke
+• Carsten Suhr Jacobsen, Scientific Lead of MatchPoints 2026, Professor and Head of Department, Department of Environmental Science, AU — in conversation with moderator Lotte Folke

-Panel discussion: What do we need to do locally to help build a stronger Europe?
+Panel discussion: What do we need to do to build a stronger Europe?

 Panelists: